MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/trials-subscriptions.md

 ## Get started with sandboxes

 Sandbox environments are a way for you to practice with [!INCLUDE[prod_short](../includes/prod_short.md)].
 Think of a sandbox as a non-production environment that you use on top of your production instance of [!INCLUDE[prod_short](../includes/prod_short.md)].
-For example, if you want to take the free online training from [Microsoft Learn](/learn/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs), your administrator can [create a sandbox environment](tenant-admin-center-environments.md#create-a-sandbox-environment).
+For example, if you want to take the free online training from [Microsoft Learn](/learn/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs), your administrator can [create a sandbox environment](tenant-admin-center-environments.md#sandbox-environments).
 This way, you and your colleagues can practice in a safe place rather than in your production environment.

 If you're a developer, a sandbox lets you safely build and test extensions and develop new functionality to customize the service without affecting the data and settings of your production environment.

 Right now, all customers can use a sandbox, including organizations who have signed up for a trial.
-For more information about how to get started with a sandbox, see [Sandbox Environments](admin-sandbox-environments.md).
+For more information about how to get started with a sandbox, see [Sandbox Environments for Dynamics 365 Business Central Development](../developer/devenv-sandbox-overview.md).

 > [!NOTE]
 > Sandboxes created this way contain demonstration data for the fictitious CRONUS company.
 No data is copied or otherwise transferred from the production environment.